Prevention of Global Warming

 To reach these targets, we are focusing our efforts in three main areas.

-- 1) Curbing Group greenhouse gas emissions by improving the energy efficiency of our manufacturing and business operations through energy saving, fuel conversion, and the use of renewable energy.
+- 1) Curbing operational greenhouse emissions by improving the energy efficiency of our manufacturing and business operations through energy saving, fuel conversion, and the use of renewable energy.

 - 2) Using carbon dioxide capture and storage (CCS) for emissions remaining after the above measures are carried out, and storing the captured CO2 underground.

-- 3) Any remaining greenhouse gas emissions after the above two measures will be removed through forest absorption and other natural absorption methods.
+- 3) Any remaining greenhouse gas emissions after the above two measures will be removed through removal by forests and other biogenic CO2 removal methods.

 Major Initiatives